axios/axios/README.md

   maxContentLength: 2000,

   // `maxBodyLength` defines the max size of the http request content in bytes allowed
+  // `maxBodyLength` (Node only option) defines the max size of the http request content in bytes allowed
   maxBodyLength: 2000,

   // `validateStatus` defines whether to resolve or reject the promise for a given